cristiciortea/Xpense/README.md

-# BugBro - Budgeting Simplified
+# Xpense - Simplify Your Expense Tracking

-BugBro is a budgeting application designed to help individuals in Romania manage their finances with ease.
+Xpense is an expense tracking application designed to help individuals in Romania manage their finances effortlessly.
 Built with Python and Flet, it offers a simple and intuitive interface for tracking income, expenses, and financial goals.

 ## Features